pirovc/ganon/docs/index.md

   -o , --top            Download limited assemblies for each taxa.
 0 for all. (default: 0) -c, --complete-genomes
+                        Download only sub-set of complete genomes (default: False) -r, --representative-genomes
-                        Download only sub-set of complete genomes (default: False) -u , --genome-updater
+                        Download only sub-set of representative genomes (default: False) -u , --genome-updater
                         Additional genome_updater parameters (https://github.com/pirovc/genome_updater) (default: None)
   -m [ ...], --taxonomy-files [ ...]
                         Specific files for taxonomy - otherwise files will be downloaded (default: None) -z [ ...], --genome-size-files [ ...]
-                        Specific files for genome size estimation - otherwise files will be downloaded (default: None)
+                        Specific files for genome size estimation - otherwise files will be downloaded (default: None) --skip-genome-size    Do not attempt to get genome sizes.
+Activate this option when using sequences not representing full genomes. (default: False)

 important arguments:
   -x , --taxonomy       Set taxonomy to enable taxonomic classification, lca and reports [ncbi, gtdb, skip] (default: